Cpl Stahr 01 Sep : 07:12

 CORPORALS shall wear a Navy blue trouser stripe that is 1/2inch in width covering the outside seam of each trouser leg.

-OFFICERS shall wear Navy blue trousers with Infantry blue piping on the side seams of the outer leg.
+OFFICERS shall wear Navy blue trousers with Infantry blue, or Command Gold for Field Grades on the side seams of the outer leg.

 Company Officers shall wear the regulation officer’s kepi with Infantry horn device and black appliquéd top braiding and side trim.

-For Dress Parade Duty, and other events as ordered, a “Corfam” marching shoe shall be adopted and worn at the direction of the Commander.
-The white canvas “gaiter” with black leather straps may ultimately become part of the Fall and Winter uniform.
+4. For Dress Parade Duty, and other events as ordered, a “Corfam” marching Shall be the standard footwear of the Honor Guard.

 5. Leather gear.
 As a minimum, all IR guardsmen will wear a cartridge case appropriate to the weapon that he will carry (the standard shall be the US Pattern P58 case for .58 cal.
 Ball) and that case shall be suspended from a standard cross belt, with “puppy paw” eagle breast plate (Army).
 The cartridge case itself shall bear the oval “US” insignia (Army).
 ALL BRASS devices will be highly polished AT ALL TIMES!
 Over the cartridge sling, the team members shall wear the black leather belt with Cap pouch, bayonet scabbard and a “U.S” oval buckle.
 This buckle will be highly shined.